-- 6 Deadline for returning students to complete registration and payment arrangements without paying the late registration fee. - 10 Residence Halls open at 2:00 p.m. - 11 New Student Orientation; Advisement; Registration for all Students. - 11 Deadline for registering without paying the late registration fee for new students. - 11 Deadline for dropping or adding courses without paying a drop/add fee. - 11 Mt.
-Vernon classes and all External classes, except Liberty begin at 5:00 p.m.
-Liberty classes begin at 8:00 a.m. - 18 Martin Luther King Jr. Holiday.
-Mt.
-Vernon and External classes will not meet.
-Administrative offices will be closed. - 19 Heritage Chapel - 20 Deadline for dropping courses without receiving a grade; 5:00 p.m. - 20 Deadline for registering or adding courses, 5:00 p.m. - 20 Last date to withdraw by 5:00 p.m. without paying Tuition and specified fees 100 % refund.
-Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog. - 27 Last date to withdraw by 5:00 p.m. to receive 50 % credit of Tuition and specified fees.
-Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog. - 28 Withdrawal on this date or later, no refund of Tuition and fees.
+- 10 Deadline for students to complete registration and payment arrangements without paying the late registration fee. - 9 Residence Halls open at 2:00 p.m. - 10 New Student Orientation; Advisement; Registration for all Students. - 10 Deadline for registering without paying the late registration fee for new students. - 10 Deadline for dropping or adding courses without paying a drop/add fee. - 10 Classes begin at 5:00 p.m. - 17 Martin Luther King Jr. Holiday.
+Classes will not meet.
+Administrative offices will be closed. - 18 Heritage Chapel - 18 Deadline for dropping courses without receiving a grade; 5:00 p.m. - 18 Deadline for registering or adding courses, 5:00 p.m. - 18 Last date to withdraw by 5:00 p.m. without paying tuition and specified fees 100 % refund.
+Refund of room and board will be made as detailed in the Business Office policy section of the Catalog. - 25 Last date to withdraw to receive 50 % credit of tuition and specified fees.
+Refund of room and board will be made as detailed in the Business Office policy section of the Catalog. - 26 Withdrawal on this date or later, no refund of tuition and fees.